German authorities mainly pay two different kinds of pensions:

 Please find more information on the website of the Finanzamt Neubrandenburg (tax office specialized for pensions paid to pensioners living abroad).

 Life certificates are usually sent out until July of each year.
-Should you not have received your life certificate by that time, please contact your Pension Authority directly, as the German Embassy in Manila is not involved in this process.
+Should you not have received your life certificate by mid-August, replacement forms can also be downloaded directly from the Pensions Service or requested by telephone or fax.